cmsflash/cmsflash.github.io/index.md

 - Designed a novel model to improve Chinese embedding accuracy by utilizing visual features.
 - Developed a PyTorch embedding library.
 Reduced single-GPU training time from 82 days to 28.1 hours compared to existing open-source implementations.
 - Set a new state-of-the-art of 37.6% over the previous 15.6% in Spearman's rho for word similarity estimation on [WordSim-297 Chinese](https://github.com/Leonard-Xu/CWE/blob/master/data/297.txt) with character embedding

-**Visual Embedding of Chinese**, Bachelor's Final-Year Project

-- Sep.
-2018 – Apr.
-2019
-- *Supervised by [Dr. Kwan-Yee Kenneth Wong](https://i.cs.hku.hk/~kykwong/), Associate Professor, [Computer Vision Group, The University of Hong Kong](http://www.visionlab.cs.hku.hk/)*
-- Designed *OceanText*, a novel character embedding algorithm for Chinese that extracts a semantic embedding from the image of a Chinese character with a convolutional neural network.
-- Set a new state-of-the-art of 37.6% over the previous 15.6% in Spearman’s rho for word similarity estimation on WordSim-297 Chinese with character embedding.
-- Developed a PyTorch embedding library.
-Reduced single-GPU training time from 82 days to 28.1 hours in comparison to existing open-source implementations.

 **Human-Object Interaction Detection**, Industry Research Experience